GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/suitecrm/index.md

 To use Google as the OP, you will need to obtain a Client ID and Secret at Google.
 To generate your `client_id` and `client_secret` at Google use the redirect URI: `https://<hostname>/index.php?option=oxdOpenId`.

 ## Support
 Please report technical issues and suspected bugs on our [support page](https://support.gluu.org).
-If you do not already have an account on Gluu Support, you can login and create an account using the same credentials you created when you registered for your oxd license.
+If you do not already have an account on Gluu Support, you can log in and create an account using the same credentials you created when you registered for your oxd license.